Serhiy Mahera

 Serhiy Vasylovych Mahera (Сергій Васильович Магера; born 8 November 1956) is a Ukrainian businessman and politician currently serving as a People's Deputy of Ukraine from Ukraine's 58th electoral district since 29 August 2019.
+Member of the Verkhovna Rada Committee on Environmental Policy and Nature Management, Chairman of the Subcommittee on Overcoming the Consequences of the Chernobyl Disaster.
 Previously a member of Opposition Bloc, he is not part of any faction in the Verkhovna Rada (Ukraine's parliament).

 Early life and career

 Serhiy Vasylovych Mahera was born on 8 November 1956, in the city of Mariupol in southeastern Ukraine.
 He is a graduate of the Taganrog Radio and Technical Institute with a specialty in automation and telemechanics, and is a qualified electrical engineer.
 He additionally graduated from the Donetsk National University with a specialty in economic entrepreneurship.

 From 1974 to 1977, Mahera worked at the Taganrog Radio and Technical Institute before entering the radio technology industry in Taganrog.
 In 1980, he began working for the Communist Party of the Soviet Union, acquiring high positions in the Komsomol and propaganda department of Taganrog.
 In 1988, he returned to his hometown of Mariupol, where he became a teacher of Soviet propaganda.

 In 1990, Mahera left party life for corporate activity, founding the Mariupol-based "Format" corporation.
 He led the corporation until 1996, and he became head of the press service of Illich Steel and Iron Works the next year.
 He served in that position until 2013, at which point he moved to the public relations arm of Metinvest, where he briefly worked until returning to Illich Steel and Iron Works as the plant's director in 2016.